Pass your Practical Driving Test with ELITE Driving School!

 - Unlimited SMS alerts

 - In-app booking

-The Practical Driving Test involves you driving for around 40 minutes on various road types and conditions.
-The new test is the same length of time as tests pre 4th December 2017.
+The Practical Driving Test was updated in December 2017.
+The new test is the same length of time as tests pre 4th December 2017, and still involves you driving for around 40 minutes on various road types and conditions.

-The first part of the test is staying the same, and involves the examiner asking you to read a vehicle number plate at a distance of 20 metres (new style plate) or 20.5 metres (old style plate) to check your eyesight.
+The first part of the test is staying the same, and involves the examiner asking you to read a vehicle number plate at a distance of 20 meters (new style plate) or 20.5 meters (old style plate) to check your eyesight.
 Not being able to read the number plate at the required distance will result in the distance being measured out accurately by another examiner before you being allowed to try a second time.
 Failing to read it on a second attempt will result in a serious fault being recorded and the test terminated before you even sit in the car, and your test fee lost.
 An eyesight check is the first thing that your ELITE instructor will do with you on your first lesson, so please make sure if you wear glasses or contact lenses that you bring them with you on your first and every driving lesson.
 For more information on the eyesight test click here.

 Show Me / Tell Me Questions